Mammy stereotype: Cinema

-In the early 20th century, the mammy character was common in many films.
 Hattie McDaniel became the first African American to win an Academy Award for Best Supporting Actress with her performance as "Mammy" in Gone with the Wind in 1939.
 In 1940, shortly after the win, the NAACP scrutinized McDaniel's role, and criticized Hollywood for the lack of diverse Black roles and characters outside of servitude.
 McDaniel responded to backlash by saying, "Why should I complain about making $7,000 playing a maid?
 If I didn't, I'd be making $7 a week actually being one".

-Some of the contemporary media portrayals of the mammy caricature have been acted out by Black men (Henson, 2013).
+Some of the contemporary media portrayals of the mammy caricature have been acted out by African-American men (Henson, 2013).
 A contemporary portrayal of the mammy caricature is seen in the film Big Momma's House directed by Raja Gosnell and starring Martin Lawrence.
 In the movie Martin Lawrence plays an FBI agent, Malcolm Turner, who goes undercover as "Big Momma" Hattie Mae Pierce, who exhibits the stereotypical mannerisms and appearance of a mammy caricature.
-The character of Big Momma is a plus-size older Black matriarch and homemaker with overtly religious beliefs and a nurturing demeanor.
+The character of Big Momma is a plus-size older African-American matriarch and homemaker with overtly religious beliefs and a nurturing demeanor.
 Another mammy stereotype that the movie displays is the one of midwifery and domestic work.
-This originates from the history of older Black women serving as midwives on plantations.
+This originates from the history of older African-American women serving as midwives on plantations.

-The Help is a movie based on a novel by Kathryn Stockett about Black maids of white families in Jackson, Mississippi during the 1960s.
-The novel and film center around the experience of Black domestic workers, influenced by the writer and director both having Black nannies growing up.
-The story is positive from the perspective of the main character Skeeter, who has also been raised by a Black nanny.
-During the movie, Skeeter convinces several Black maids to share their stories and grievances, which causes an uproar.
+The Help is a movie based on a novel by Kathryn Stockett about maids of African descent of white families in Jackson, Mississippi during the 1960s.
+The novel and film center around the experience of African-American domestic workers, influenced by the writer and director both having African-American nannies growing up.
+The story is positive from the perspective of the main character Skeeter, who has also been raised by an African-American nanny.
+During the movie, Skeeter convinces several African-American maids to share their stories and grievances, which causes an uproar.
 The movie came under criticism for several reasons, one of which being that both the novel and film were written by white people and executed by them.
-These portrayals of Black maids were derived from the limited perspectives of people who did not share the life experiences of the people being depicted.
-The Association of Black Historians released a statement saying, "The Help distorts, ignores and trivializes the experiences of Black domestic workers".
-When asked about her role in the movie, Viola Davis expressed her concern with playing the role because of the stereotype.
-However, she argued that the mammy remains a caricature because she is never humanized in the writings or portrayals.
-Davis' mother and grandmother also worked as maids, so she was familiar with the experience and lives of Black women within domestic work.
-Davis also challenged filmmakers to explore the lives of these women outside of the kitchen and to not limit their identity to that of maids.
+These portrayals of African-American maids were derived from the limited perspectives of people who did not share the life experiences of the people being depicted.
+The Association of Black Historians released a statement saying, "The Help distorts, ignores and trivializes the experiences of African-American domestic workers".